top of page

 Seeing the Forest for the Trees

-Lighthouse Park on Roosevelt Island is home to the historic lighthouse, a new sculpture called Girl Puzzle and mature trees slowly aging out.
+Lighthouse Park on Roosevelt Island is home to the historic lighthouse, a sculpture called Girl Puzzle and mature trees slowly aging out.
 The solution? iDig2Learn and partners have planted 100 new baby trees to expand the urban tree canopy and provide respite to humans, migrating birds and butterflies alike.
+Thanks to partners Trees New York, RIOC, GRIN, The Green Fund and Forest for All NYC.

 Our Seeing the Forest for the Trees initiative teamed up with Trees New York, GRIN and Big Reuse to plant 100 baby trees